CIBC-Internal/python/Doc/distutils/apiref.rst

 .. function:: create_tree(base_dir, files[, mode=0o777, verbose=0, dry_run=0])

    Create all the empty directories under *base_dir* needed to put *files* there.
-   *base_dir* is just the a name of a directory which doesn't necessarily exist yet; *files* is a list of filenames to be interpreted relative to *base_dir*.
+   *base_dir* is just the name of a directory which doesn't necessarily exist yet; *files* is a list of filenames to be interpreted relative to *base_dir*.
    *base_dir* + the directory portion of every file in *files* will be created if it doesn't already exist.  *mode*, *verbose* and *dry_run* flags  are as for